alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Datasets must only be transferred from the Dataset Provider to the Turing after an initial classification has been completed and the data sharing agreement executed.

+For lower tiers, where the Environment is accessible from the internet, standard secure data transfer mechanisms such as secure copy (SCP) and secure file transfer protocol (SFTP) may be used.

-All data transfer to the Turing should be via our secure data transfer process, which provides the Dataset Provider time-limited, write-only access to a dedicated data ingress volume from a specific location.
+For higher tiers, all data transfer to the Turing should be via our secure data transfer process, which provides the Dataset Provider time-limited, write-only access to a dedicated data ingress volume from a specific location.
 Prior to access to the ingress volume being provided, the Dataset Provider Representative must provide the IP address(es) from which data will be uploaded and an email address to which a secure upload token can be sent.
 Once these details have been received, the Turing will open the data ingress volume for upload of data.

 To minimise the risk of unauthorised access to the dataset while the ingress volume is open for uploads, the following security measures are in place: